ibm-cloud-docs/cloud-databases/howto-sat-loc.md

 {: .important}

 - Refer to the [Satellite Usage requirements](/docs/satellite?topic=satellite-requirements).
-- Be sure you set up the [{{site.data.keyword.cloud_notm}} CLI](/docs/satellite?topic=satellite-setup-cli), the plug-in for Satellite commands, and other related CLIs.
+- Be sure you install and set up the [{{site.data.keyword.cloud_notm}} CLI](/docs/satellite?topic=satellite-cli-install), the plug-in for Satellite commands, and other related CLIs.
 - If you did not create a Satellite location, see [Setting up Satellite locations](/docs/satellite?topic=satellite-locations).
 Follow the steps in the [Manually creating Satellite locations](/docs/satellite?topic=satellite-locations#location-create) documentation.
     - For the management location, choose **Washington DC**.
 If you are creating your Satellite location on AWS, adjust the **host zones** to AWS-default zone names, for example: **us-east-1a**, **us-east-1b**, **us-east-1c**.